Ackintya/Ask-NITK/README.md

     - recent activites,
     - questions that they have asked,
     - answers  that they have replied,
-    - their followers
+    - their followers,
-    - users who are following them under separate sections in the profile page
+    - users who are following them. under separate sections in the profile page
 - Users can comment and like as well as dislike the answers of other users
 - Users can follow and unfollow other users as per their preferences